casper-network/docs/source/docs/casper/users/delegate-ui.md

 **Step 1 - Delegation details**

 1. Specify the validator's public key if you have reached this screen using the Wallet drop-down menu.
 Otherwise, verify the pre-populated key in the Validator field.
 2. Enter the amount of CSPR you wish to delegate.
-Remember to account for the transaction fee.
+Remember to account for the delegation fee.
 3. Click **Next**.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/6.delegation-details.png")} alt="Delegation details" width="400"/>

 **Step 2 - Confirm the delegation**

-1. Review the details of the transaction.
+1. Review the delegation details.
 2. If everything is correct, click **Confirm and delegate stake**.
 If you wish to make changes, return to the previous screen.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/7.confirm-delegation.png")} alt="Confirm delegation details" width="400"/>

 **Step 3 - Sign the delegation**

-1. Sign the transaction by clicking **Sign with Casper Wallet**.
+1. Sign the delegation by clicking **Sign with Casper Wallet**.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/8.sign-delegation.png")} alt="Sign delegation" width="400"/>

 2. Once the Casper Wallet opens, **check the deploy hash**.
-Ensure the deploy hash in the "Signature Request" window matches the deploy hash in the "Sign transaction" window before continuing.
+Ensure the deploy hash in the "Signature Request" window matches the deploy hash in the "Sign delegation" window before continuing.

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/9.wallet-window.png")} alt="Signature Request window"/>